 We welcome campers who have completed the 1st grade through the 6th grade!
 Camper assignments are grouped as 1st through 3rd graders and 4th through 6th graders.
 Counselors-In-Training are those who have completed the 7th, 8th & 9th grades.
 The 9th graders are considered important to the support of Cabin Counselors and receive additional camper exposure in this last training year in preparation for a staff/counselor position next year.

 This specialized program is designed to meet the needs of campers who, for a variety of reason, wish NOT to sleep over at camp.
-Whether the age is young and unsure of a night away from home or older youth who may have jobs or responsibilities that would benefit from nights sleeping at home.
-Day-Campers will be asked to arrive early enough to take part in the morning programs and be a full participating member of the cabin group they are assigned and to remain at camp until the evening campfire concludes at 9pm.
+Day-Campers will be asked to arrive early enough to take part in the morning programs and be a full participating member of the cabin group they are assigned and to remain at camp throughout the day.
 On the last night in camp, this group of campers will be offered a "sleepover at camp" if they wish.

 Campers who reside at camp from Tuesday through Saturday will be housed in cabins supervised by trained Counselors.
 Cabin age groups are 1st through 3rd graders and 4th through 6th graders.
 Every effort is made to honor Cabin-mate requests within those age groups.